mr-seawolf/o365mailrules/README.md

 Also uses Client Secret only to connect.
 No Certificate.

+The output files;
+In the output directory the final combined mail rules are called MailRuleList with the date and hour/minute appened to the name.
+All the files called RuleList=********.json the output from each worker thread.
+I left them in as I just created this code and wanted to leave in for troubleshooting reasons for a few weeks while it runs.
+The UserList.json file is the list of all users within Azure that feeds the worker threads when getting the mail rules.

 That's all I can think of right now.
 Any questions just ask me.